 The 35.4 x 3.2 x 2.1-inch bar can also be mounted or rested on a TV bench, with just a sole HDMI ARC input required to get things started.

 Polk's Audio Signa S2 may sit in the shadow of the newer S3 model, but the differences between the two are small and allow you to pick up this model for a cheaper price tag.

-The 3.2 x 35.4 x 2.1-inch bar is paired with an excellent subwoofer, letting you experience rich and balanced sound, with support available for HDMI ARC, optical input, AUX, and also Bluetooth (meaning you stream music from your phone).
+The 35.4 x 3.2 x 2.1-inch bar is paired with an excellent subwoofer, letting you experience rich and balanced sound, with support available for HDMI ARC, optical input, AUX, and also Bluetooth (meaning you can stream music from your phone).